Assets Management

 Differentiate Other Assets by Serial Number

 You can differentiate your inventory stored in the Other Assets section by serial number.
 Select the checkbox to enable this option.
-When it is enabled, duplicate items are prevented from appearing in your Other Assets repository.
+When it is enabled, duplicate items are prevented from displaying in your Other Assets repository.

 Auto Generate Asset ID for Other Assets